radiantRiya/Expand_Cards/README.md

 # Expand_Cards
-Expanding Cards using HTML &amp; CSS.
+Expanding Cards using HTML &amp; CSS.<br>
+A project where cards are displayed that expand whenever you hover them!